unahouExosite/docs/murano/get-started/products/pythonsim/README.md

 **Note: If you've already added 000001 and simulated the device before, you may need to create a device (e.g. 000002), and change the default identity on the simulator.
 This will activate a new device and simulate data for it.**

-The script should show that the device has been activated and will show whether the lightbulb is on or off.
+The script should show that the device has been activated and whether the lightbulb is on or off.
 Change back to your browser and make sure the device has been activated and data is showing up on the platform:
 ![Select device](assets/product_device_activated.png)
 ![Select device](assets/product_device_resources_simulated_data.png)

 Awesome!
 Now you have a simulated device pumping data into Exosite.

-# OPEN THE DEVICE DASHBOARD
+# STEP 3: CREATE THE DASHBOARD

 On your browser, select the device you just created (most likely 000001) and open the Dashboard:
 ![Click Dashboard](assets/click_dashboard.png)